mas6y6/Replitkey/README.md

 ```

 # Connect to a REPLIT Database`replitkey.key()`
-To connect yo a database its to type this into your repl
+To connect to a database its to type this into your repl
 Instead of using the OS module are you going use the replitkey module.
 ```python
 import replitkey